WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-04-17-Following-cases-from-a-model-even-when-you-are-blocked.markdown

 Testing - what really happened and results
 ==============================================
+A Word Docx format of the report can be <a href="/assets/Test%20Case%20Studio%20simple%20web%20page%20coverage%20report.docx">found here.</a>

 I mostly executed the suite rote as described in the methodology section above.
 There were only 8 cases.
 Execution took less than an hour.
 But I was unable to follow the cases exactly as recorded because a bug in Test Case Studio prevented me from doing so.
 I was forced into modifying my steps to try to avoid a crash.